-Management is nominating six individuals to the Board, being Hayden Locke, Alan J. Stephens, Colin Kinley, Michael Haworth, Tim Petterson and Clive Newall, each of whom is a current director of the Company.
+Management is nominating seven individuals to the Board, being Hayden Locke, Alan J. Stephens, Colin Kinley, Michael Haworth, Tim Petterson, Clive Newall and Giancarlo Bruno Lagomarsino, each of whom is a current director of the Company.
 According to the governance guidelines set forth in NP 58-201, the board of directors of every reporting issuer should be constituted with a majority of individuals who qualify as "independent".
-Of the proposed nominees of the Company, Colin Kinley, Tim Petterson and Clive Newall are considered by the Board to be "independent".
+Of the proposed nominees of the Company, Colin Kinley, Tim Petterson, Clive Newall and Giancarlo Bruno Lagomarsino are considered by the Board to be "independent".

 Michael Haworth was appointed Executive Chair of the Board in February 2020.
 Mr. Haworth is not an "independent" director within the meaning of National Instrument 52-110 - Audit Committees.
 Following Mr. Haworth's appointment as Executive Chairman, the Board of Directors appointed Ms. Decher as its Lead Director.
 Subsequent to December 31, 2020: (i) Mr. Newall was appointed as an independent non-executive director, (ii) Mr. Haworth transitioned to the role of Non-Executive Chairman; (iii) Ms. Decher stepped down from the Board to assume the role of CFO; and (iv) Mr. Kinley assumed the role of Lead Director.
-Although the Company does not currently have a majority of independent directors, the independent directors meet on an as needed basis when circumstances arise to facilitate an open and candid discussion and to ensure the Board can exercise independent judgement when carrying out its responsibilities.
+The independent directors meet on an as needed basis when circumstances arise to facilitate an open and candid discussion and to ensure the Board can exercise independent judgement when carrying out its responsibilities.
 The Chair is responsible for managing the affairs of the Board and works with the CEO and other members of Management to ensure effective relations with the Board, the shareholders and other stakeholders.